redlegjed/cheatsheets/git_cheatsheet.md

     git checkout master               <-- Select the master branch git merge new_branch              <-- Merge changes from new_branch in master git branch -d new_branch          <-- Delete new branch if required

+* Rebasing from a local branch
+    git checkout old_branch        <-- Select the branch to be rebased git rebase master              <-- rebase old_branch relative to master branch

+    git rebase --abort            <-- If it all goes wrong, back up using this

 * Pushing changes back to origin repository